An annual Victoria tradition, the Santa Claus Parade features decorated trucks, illuminated floats and Santa Claus a month before Christmas.

 Light Up the City

-The Santa Light Parade in 2023 coincided with the beginning of Light Up the City which is also run by the Greater Victoria Festival Society.
-This past year Light Up the City started on November 1st.
+The Santa Claus Parade in 2023 coincided with the beginning of Light Up the City which was also run by the Greater Victoria Festival Society.
+Light Up the City had its final run on November 1st, 2023, and is no longer happening.

-Light Up the City runs from early November until mid-December.
-It includes a decoration competition for both private residences and businesses throughout the Greater Victoria area.
-There is also a donation drive component.
+When it did happen, Light Up the City ran from early November until mid-December.
+It included a decoration competition for both private residences and businesses throughout the Greater Victoria area.
+There was also a donation drive component.
 The event was founded as a way to bring some holiday cheer back to the island during the pandemic.
+Sadly, it is no longer happening.

 In 2023 Light Up the City ran from November 1st until December 15th.
-To learn more about it, see our article about Light Up the City.
+See our article about Light Up the City to learn more about this event.

 Other Information